 Oneness theology denies the Trinity and teaches that God is a single person who was "manifested as Father in creation and as the Father of the Son, in the Son for our redemption, and as the Holy Spirit in our regeneration."1 Another way of looking at it is that God revealed Himself as Father in the Old Testament and as the Son in Jesus during Christ’s ministry on earth and now as the Holy Spirit after Christ’s ascension.

-In addition, oneness theology also maintains that baptism is a necessary part of salvation, that is, in order to be saved, one must be baptized and by immersion.
+In addition, Oneness theology also maintains that baptism is a necessary part of salvation, that is, in order to be saved, one must be baptized and by immersion.
 If you are not baptized, you cannot be saved.
-However, not only must baptism be by immersion but also it must be administered with the formula, "In Jesus’ name," rather than the formula, "In the name of the Father, the Son, and the Holy Spirit," which is mentioned in Matt.
-28:19.
-Finally, this baptism must be administered by a duly ordained minister of a church that maintains oneness theology: United Pentecostal, United Apostolic, etc.
+However, not only must baptism be by immersion but also it must be administered with the formula, "In Jesus’ name," rather than the formula, "In the name of the Father, the Son, and the Holy Spirit," which is mentioned in Matthew 28:19.
+Finally, this baptism must be administered by a duly ordained minister of a church that maintains Oneness theology: United Pentecostal, United Apostolic, etc.

 Oneness churches also teach that speaking in tongues is a necessary manifestation of the Holy Spirit.
 Since a person cannot be saved without the Holy Spirit (Rom.
 8:9), it follows that only those who have spoken in tongues are really saved.
 There is, therefore, an emphasis that Oneness church members speak in tongues to "demonstrate" that they are saved and have the truth.

 Oneness groups are decidedly Arminian in the doctrine of salvation.
 They deny predestination and maintain that it is completely up to the individual to decide whether or not he wants to be saved.
 They also teach that it is possible to lose one's salvation.